Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/05_spatial_gizmos.md

 For simple gizmos, just inheriting `EditorSpatialGizmoPlugin` is enough.
-If you want to store some per-gizmo data or you are porting a Pandemonium 3.0 gizmo to 3.1+, you should go with the second approach.
+If you want to store some per-gizmo data, you should go with the second approach.

 ## Simple approach

-The first step is to, in our custom gizmo plugin, override the `has_gizmo()( EditorSpatialGizmoPlugin_method_has_gizmo )` method so that it returns `true` when the spatial parameter is of our target type.
+The first step is to, in our custom gizmo plugin, override the `has_gizmo()` method so that it returns `true` when the spatial parameter is of our target type.

 ```